usnistgov/ctRSD-simulator-2.0/docs/Simulator-Features.rst

 Seesaw Simulations
 -------------------

-A simulation of an AND gate using the seesaw gate design from "Scaling Up Digital Logic with DNA Strand Displacement Cascades."
-(Qian and Winfree Science 2011)
+A simulation of an AND gate using the seesaw gate design from `Scaling Up Digital Circuit Computation with DNA Strand Displacement Cascades (Qian and Winfree Science 2011) <https://www.science.org/doi/10.1126/science.1200520>`_.

 Some Functionalities used: